eludi/elowo/doc/faq.md

 - Elowo relies on APIs that have only recently been added to the living HTML5 standard (e.g, service workers, cache API).
 Due to that, the browser needs to be fairly modern.
-  Elowo is regularly tested on the most recent versions of Mozilla Firefox, Google Chrome (desktop and mobile), Microsoft Edge, and Apple Mobile Safari.
+  Elowo is regularly tested on the most recent versions of Mozilla Firefox, Google Chrome (desktop and mobile), Microsoft Edge, Web/Epiphany, and Apple Mobile Safari.

+#### What about Mac support?

+- We test on Web/Epiphany (which uses the same WebKit browser engine as Safari) and iOS Mobile Safari, so we hope to indirectly cover maybe 98 percent of macOS Safari as well.
+  But we do not own a Mac, so unfortunately we cannot regularly test elowo on it.
+So if you encounter issues (most probably when using the Safari browser), please report them to us, ideally with a suggestion how to fix them.
+In the meanwhile please try a different browser such as Firefox or Chrome.

 #### What does elowo mean?